Refractory Period: What Is It, Its Duration and How To Shorten It?

 Refractory Period For Females

-Even though some women lose interest in being sexual after having an orgasm, they are usually still physically able to be sexual again.
+While some women may no longer feel like being sexual after having an orgasm, they generally are still in a position physically to be sexual again.

 Some women do, however, say that their bodies have a refractory time.
 One study showed that a woman’s clitoris can become too sensitive after having an orgasm to be used again.
 96% of the 174 women who had this sign did not want to have sex again because of it.

-So far, most of the study on refractory periods has been done on men, so scientists don’t know as much about how women react.
-Scientists will have to do more study to learn about a wider range of points of view.
+For the most part, research on refractory periods has focused on men, so scientists don’t know as much about how women respond.
+And scientists would need to study more in order to know a full range of points of view.

 You will be interested on: Sexologist in Longueuil